 Check out this great post on Things To Do In Door County!

 This is a hidden gem in the middle of Wisconsin, a small family owned private campground catering to families that camp on the weekends, yet keeping their seasonal families by always improving the campground.

-Our favorite part is the swimming and fishing pond.
+Our favorite part of Huckleberry Acres is the swimming and fishing pond.
 This is a large pond with an island in the center that we can canoe or kayak around, years ago we were able to beach the boats and walk around on the island.
 Our boys love fishing here because the small fish are plentiful and require little skill to secure.